 Whether you learn from a new digital Bible on a portable electronic device or from an old tattered Bible, even in this modern age you will find tremendous joy in using God’s Word as a spoken blessing.

-Dean has served as the director of OCF’s Spring Canyon Conference Center since 2002.
+Dean served as the director of OCF’s Spring Canyon Conference Center 2002-2013.
 His wife, Sue, was an active duty officer who introduced him to OCF and Spring Canyon after they were married.
 He credits an OCF Bible study at Fort Bragg with leading him to Jesus Christ and regards Spring Canyon’s Rocky Mountain High program as one of the best discipling experiences in his life.
 Dean and Sue are blessed with four children.